menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Inherited Access
 ----------------

-You can manage access to scopes just as you can for other object types in the Men & Mice Suite, but there is one important distinction: you can set Inherited Access for scopes.
+You can manage access to scopes just as you can for other object types in the Men&Mice Suite, but there is one important distinction: you can set Inherited Access for scopes.
 When you open the Access dialog box for a scope, the dialog box has an extra section for inherited access.

 Checking the Inherit Access checkbox will have the selected scope inherit all access bits from its parent range.
 This means that whenever the access privileges for the parent range are changed, they will be applied to the scope as well.